RedstoneParadox/NiceToHave/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!---
 Thank you for submitting a bug report to the "Nice to Have" issue tracker.
-Please fill out the template below with as much information as possible or we might not be able to fix your issue.
-Please attach crash reports, log outputs, or screenshots if applicable.
+Please fill out the template below with as much information as possible or just attach a crash report if that contains sufficient information.
 --->

 <!---Please don't put "latest"--->